Abscissa/DAuth/README.md

 To ensure compatibility with both existing infrastructure and future cryptographic developments, nearly any aspect of the authentication system can be customized:

-- Passwords can be hashed using any Phobos-compatibe digest (See [std.digest.digest](http://dlang.org/phobos/std_digest_digest.html)).
+- Passwords can be hashed using any Phobos-compatible digest (See [std.digest.digest](http://dlang.org/phobos/std_digest_digest.html)).

 - Salts can be provided manually, or have a user-defined length.